penberg/awesome-os/README.md

 ## Conferences

+Some of the conferences where to find publications on operating systems research:

 * [ACM Architectural Support for Programming Languages and Operating Systems](https://dl.acm.org/conference/asplos) (ASPLOS)
 * [ACM Symposium on Operating Systems Principles](https://dl.acm.org/conference/sosp) (SOSP)
+* USENIX Annual Technical Conference (ATC)
 * USENIX Symposium on Operating Systems Design and Implementation (OSDI)
 * Horkshop on Hot Topics in Operating Systems (HotOS)